First Reading 2 Kings 5:1-14

 Sermon “Where Is Power and Security Found?”

 The story of Naaman is fascinating from several perspectives.
-It tells us a story rich in Irony, that will also teach us important lessons about where true power lies and where real security may be found.
+It tells us a story rich in Irony, that also teaches us important lessons about where true power lies and where real security may be found.
 On this independence weekend, we rightfully celebrate the wonderful freedoms that we enjoy in this great country where we live.
 But there are some things here in this Old Testament story that we need to hear in our current day and age.
 Here we find abundant reminders that the affairs of nations are quite secondary to the things of God.
 Here we learn that all the trappings of wealth and power and impressive ritual are all quite worthless from God’s perspective.
 Those who receive God’s blessing must acknowledge the gift and where they come from.
 We also see two other things that are surprising: First, Knowledge of God and truth about our own circumstance can come from unexpected sources.
-Secondly God’s providence will not always match our assumptions.
+Secondly God’s providence will seldom match our assumptions.

 Lets begin with some background.
 First the time in history: You may recall that last week, we heard of the great prophet Elijah being taken up into heaven in the whirlwind, accompanied by the fiery chariot.
 Experiencing this moment with him was his young apprentice Elisha.
 In the pages between that story and this, Elisha has done a series of wondrous miracles including helping a destitute window by means of the single oil pitcher that miraculously filled a houseful of borrowed jars.
 Later, he raised a young boy back to life after he because ill and died.
 Truly God had already worked many wonders through this faithful prophet.